- 30 fresh strawberries

 - Wash strawberries and gently pat with paper towels until completely dry.
 In a microwave-safe bowl, melt white chocolate and shortening at 50% power; stir until smooth.
 Stir in extract.

-- In microwave, melt remaining chocolate chips; stir until smooth.
-Dip a toothpick into melted chocolate and draw a mouth on each ghost.
-Refrigerate leftovers.
+- In a microwave-safe bowl, melt remaining chocolate chips; stir until smooth.
+Dip a toothpick into melted chocolate and draw a mouth on each face.
 Yield: 2-1/2 dozen.

 Reviews forStrawberry Ghosts

 "Even though mine didn't look exactly as nice as the picture (haha), they were cute and tasty.
 The crowd I was with loved them!"

 "Disappointing.
 Thought this would have been a fun little halloween experience for me and my 12 year old twin girls to do together, however after following the recipe exactly, they turned out awful."

 "These were a real crowd pleaser! easy and delicious!"

 "a nice treat for Halloween.
 I would rather pipe tip the mouths on though, faster and easier than using a toothpick!"